 With this article I will talk about a recent customer project on End User Experience within a distributed environment.

-When we use the word “distributed”, we don’t always think about sites distributed across multiple continents.
+When we use the word “distributed”, we usually think about sites distributed across multiple cities or continents.
 This project focused on monitoring the quality that IT users experience between the ground floor and the 2nd floor within the same building, and to compare it to users accessing the same IT application from a remotely located building.
 All in all, we only covered a limited area, but with a focus on identifying underestimated network latency or network misconfigurations affecting a limited number of users on the various segments of the local network.

 Another benefit of this approach is to provide the IT service desk with a detailed view of the service quality on various floors of the building and thus a tool to improve comprehension when users complain about performance issues.